chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Owen joined Chi Hack Night to help bring technology to bear on Chicago's economic and social challenges.
-Owen is new to Chicago and was previously working with The Brookings Institution.
+I joined Chi Hack Night to help bring technology to bear on Chicago's economic and social challenges.
+I'mnew to Chicago and was previously working with The Brookings Institution.

 **Who are you interested in meeting?**

-Owen is interested in meeting people tackling economic development as well as Chicagoans he hasn’t met yet.
+People tackling economic development as well as Chicagoans he hasn’t met yet.

 **What would you like to brag about?**

-Owen has also recently got engaged!
+I recently got engaged!

 **What is your favorite Chicago food?**

-His favorite Chicago dish is Dark Matter coffee.
+Dark Matter coffee.

 ## [Christopher Whitaker](https://twitter.com/civicwhitaker)